UofT-DSI/sql/02_activities/assignments/Assignment1_rubric.md

     - cannot be a duplicate of my example tables from Session 1 slides
   - Criteria: assignment1.sql is completed
   - Criteria: assignment1.sql is correct
+  - Criteria: Written content for Section 4 is of reasonable length (likely less than 1000 words, but not fewer than 250 words)

 ## Section 1

 ### Prompt 1